RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 #### Extreme Gradient Boosting

 XGBoost doesn't assume stationarity, making it better suited for cryptocurrency data as demonstrated by McNally et al. (2018), who applied similar boosting techniques to Bitcoin prediction.
+K, Ludvigsen (2022) reports, "XGBoost can outperform neural networks on a number of time series forecasting tasks".
 XGBoost has the potential advantages:

 1. Iteratively building trees from the residuals of the prior, helps to capture complex temporal patterns (Chen and Guestrin, 2016).
 2. Prevents overfitting to historical patterns e.g internally pruning trees in each iteration.